Mathematical Analysis of FLASH Effect Models Based on Theoretical Hypotheses: Results and Discussions

 \subsubsection{Suggestions for systematic experiments}

 \

 The protective effect of normal tissues is the most important biological advantage of FLASH effect, which can be quantified by the change of normal tissue complication probabilities (NTCP) induced by radiation at different dose rates.
-The NTCP models indicate that the NTCP often undergoes a substantial increase within a narrow dose interval \citep{palma_normal_2019}, beyond which it exhibits almost no variation.
+The NTCP models indicate that the NTCP curve often undergoes a substantial increase within a narrow dose interval \citep{palma_normal_2019}, beyond which it exhibits almost no variation.
 Notably, as an intrinsic characteristic of the NTCP, this narrow interval often shows at relatively high doses.
-Consequently, if an experiment aims to implement NTCP as the endpoint of the effect, a single-dose irradiation cannot provide sufficient information for the effect at relatively low dose levels.
+Consequently, if an experiment aims to implement the change of NTCP as the endpoint of the FLASH effect, a single-dose irradiation cannot provide sufficient information for the effect at relatively low dose levels where the NTCP values still posit at low level for all dose rate setup and the differences cannot be observed.
 The existing data points on the FLASH effect primarily cluster at high doses \citep{bohlen_normal_2022,singers_sorensen_vivo_2022}, offering limited insights into the effect at relatively low dose levels, however, which are highly relevant for clinical radiotherapy and the verification of the hypotheses as well.
 To fill the gap, systematic experiments designed to explore the FLASH effect across a wide dose range are required.
 However, as for the low-dose level, it is challenging to obtain effective data points to represent the FLASH effect through simple experiments of FLASH irradiation in the one-fraction fashion, due to the intrinsic characteristic of the NTCP model.